exercism/v3/languages/python/exercises/concept/inventory-management/.docs/instructions.md

 {"coal":2, "diamond":0, "iron":3}
 ```

-The item counts should not fall below `0`, if the number of items in the list exceeds the number of items available in the inventory, the quantity for that item should remain `0` and the item should be ignored.
+Item counts should not fall below `0`, if the number of items in the list exceeds the number of items available in the inventory, the listed quantity for that item should remain at `0` and the request for removing that item should be ignored.

 ```python
 >>> delete_items({"coal":2, "wood":1, "diamond":2}, ["coal", "coal", "wood", "wood", "diamond"])